By James Wilson · Oct 1, 2025

 What does HTTP 429 (Too Many Requests) mean?

-What does a timeout mean (no HTTP code)?
+What does a timeout mean when there is no HTTP code at all?

 What does "SSL certificate expired" mean?